Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Experiments

 \section{Experiments}

-In the \gls{kwt} study \cite{berg_KWT}, the number of attention heads in the transformer blocks, $k$, is varied from 1 to 3, and the encoder dimension, $d$, from 64 to 192, yielding three models of varying size.
-We follow the same choice and the experiments are thus carried out for three \gls*{kwt} model variations, which are summarized in \Cref{tab:kwt_model_variations}.
-This is done to gain insight into how model size influences the performance with and without pretraining.
+To gain insight into how model size influences the performance with and without pretraining, we use three models of varying sizes.
+Following \cite{berg_KWT}, the number of attention heads in the transformer blocks, $k$, is varied from 1 to 3, and the encoder dimension, $d$, from 64 to 192, yielding three models, KWT-1, KWT-2 and KWT-3, with \num{0.6d6}, \num{2.4d6} and \num{5.4d6} parameters, respectively.